FigueroaAC/GPs-for-SpentFuel/README.md

 # GPs-for-SpentFuel

-This repository contains scripts used to implement a Gaussian Process Regression model for Spent Fuel nuclides.
+This repository contains scripts used to implement a Gaussian Process Regression model for spent fuel nuclide concentrations.

  -------------------------------------------------------